infinity0/droid-hacks/misc/migrate/index.rst

    Or you can leave this until later, as a backup.

-7. Disconnect your new phone.
-Uninstall Signal from your old phone **before** disabling Airplane Mode.
+8. Disconnect your new phone from your computer.

+9. On your old phone, uninstall Signal **before** disabling Airplane Mode.
 If you don't do this, *both* of your installations will start to break as the cryptographic ratchet gets forked.